Kubernetes RBAC: Creating Users, Groups, and Securing Credentials with Vault

 Verify Before Creating Certs

-You can test permissions before even generating a cert.
-The binding just waits for anyone matching the group or username to show up:
+You can test permissions before generating a cert.
+The binding just waits for anyone matching the group to show up:

 kubectl auth can-i get pods --as-group=naxslabs-admins --as=darnell